The No Surprises Act and Transparency in Coverage Rule

 The purpose of the Transparency in Coverage Rule is to increase medical price transparency by providing consumers with access to pricing information through their health plans.
 It requires that health plans publicly disclose pricing for in-network rates, billed charges, prescription drugs, and the allowed amounts for out-of-network providers.
 It also requires that health plans give patients an estimate of their cost-sharing liability through an internet-based self-service tool.

 It is another step toward increased healthcare transparency following the Hospital Price Transparency rule that went into effect on January 1, 2021.
 That rule requires hospitals to give patients access to their standard pricing, including negotiated rates with third-party payers.
 While the Hospital Price Transparency rule only included hospital services, the Transparency in Coverage Rule requires price reporting for all covered services.
-The requirements for health plans will go into effect July 1, 2022 (although January 1, 2022, was the original deadline) and will require:
+The requirements for health plans will go into effect July 1, 2022 and will require: